Quantum theory of molecular orientations: Summary of results

-For a species with symmetry group \(\G\) and inducing irrep \(\l\), the possible monodromies correspond to \(\l(\rg)\) for any \(\rg\in\G\) [see Fig.~\ref{fA0:holonomy}(c)]. \ifthenelse{\equal{\PeelOffMain}{0}}{ This set generates the \textit{monodromy group}, and we determine such groups for all possible species in Table \ref{tab:monodromy}. }{ This set generates the \textit{monodromy group}, and we determine such groups for all possible species. }
+For an isomer with symmetry group \(\G\) and inducing irrep \(\l\), the possible monodromies correspond to \(\l(\rg)\) for any \(\rg\in\G\) [see Fig.~\ref{fA0:holonomy}(c)]. \ifthenelse{\equal{\PeelOffMain}{0}}{ This set generates the \textit{monodromy group}, and we determine such groups for all possible isomers in Table \ref{tab:monodromy}. }{ This set generates the \textit{monodromy group}, and we determine such groups for all possible isomers. }

-Separable species, like ortho \ce{H2}, admit root-of-unity monodromy.
-The $^{2}\e\ot{}^{1}\e=\a$ separable species of perrotationally $\C 3$-symmetric ammonia is the simplest to realize a monodromy that is not $\pm1$. \ifthenelse{\equal{\PeelOffMain}{0}}{ Cyclically permuting the species' three hydrogen nuclei yields a cube root of unity, as realized by the \(^2 \e\) irrep of \(\C 3\) (see Example \ref{ex:ammonia-monodromy}). }{ Cyclically permuting the species' three hydrogen nuclei yields a cube root of unity, as realized by the \(^2 \e\) irrep of \(\C 3\). } Such a monodromy cannot be directly attributed to Bose/Fermi spin statistics and is instead reminiscent of anyonic statistics \cite{Leinaas_theory_1977,wilczek_quantum_1982,Wu_general_1984,arovas_fractional_1984,nayak_non-abelian_2008} (themselves stemming from an induced representation \cite{Goldin_particle_1980,isham_topological_1984}).
+Separable isomers, like ortho \ce{H2}, admit root-of-unity monodromy.
+The $^{2}\e\ot{}^{1}\e=\a$ separable isomer of perrotationally $\C 3$-symmetric ammonia is the simplest to realize a monodromy that is not $\pm1$. \ifthenelse{\equal{\PeelOffMain}{0}}{ Cyclically permuting the isomer's three hydrogen nuclei yields a cube root of unity, as realized by the \(^2 \e\) irrep of \(\C 3\) (see Example \ref{ex:ammonia-monodromy}). }{ Cyclically permuting the isomer's three hydrogen nuclei yields a cube root of unity, as realized by the \(^2 \e\) irrep of \(\C 3\). } Such a monodromy cannot be directly attributed to Bose/Fermi spin statistics and is instead reminiscent of anyonic statistics \cite{Leinaas_theory_1977,wilczek_quantum_1982,Wu_general_1984,arovas_fractional_1984,nayak_non-abelian_2008} (themselves stemming from an induced representation \cite{Goldin_particle_1980,isham_topological_1984}).

-For entangled species, monodromies are matrices acting on the \(\dm\)-dimensional fibers.
+For entangled isomers, monodromies are matrices acting on the \(\dm\)-dimensional fibers.
 These generate \textit{non-Abelian} monodromy groups, akin to those obtained by braiding non-Abelian anyons \cite{Wen_non-abelian_1991,Moore_nonabelions_1991,Levay_berry_1995,nayak_2n-quasihole_1996,read_non-abelian_2009} or realizing fault-tolerant quantum gates \cite{gottesman_fibre_2017}.
-There exist several molecular species realizing representations of the dihedral, tetrahedral, octahedral, and icosahedral groups.
+There exist several nuclear spin isomers realizing representations of the dihedral, tetrahedral, octahedral, and icosahedral groups.

-\ifthenelse{\equal{\PeelOffMain}{0}}{ The $\e\ot\e\down\a_{2}$ entangled species of dihedrally perrotation-symmetric boron trifluoride admits a two-dimensional fiber (see Example~\ref{ex:bf3-holonomy}).
+\ifthenelse{\equal{\PeelOffMain}{0}}{ The $\e\ot\e\down\a_{2}$ entangled isomer of dihedrally perrotation-symmetric boron trifluoride admits a two-dimensional fiber (see Example~\ref{ex:bf3-holonomy}).
 Rotations permuting its three fluorine nuclei realize the two-dimensional irrep $\e$ of a dihedral group via monodromy.